Amnesia: Rebirth: Reception

-Amnesia: Rebirth received "generally favorable" reviews, according to review aggregator Metacritic.
-Ben Reeves of Game Informer noted that "Praising Amnesia: Rebirth as a horror experience is easy." specifically noting the "superb environmental design and sound work".
+Amnesia: Rebirth received "generally favorable" reviews, according to review aggregator website Metacritic.
+Ben Reeves of Game Informer noted that "Praising Amnesia: Rebirth as a horror experience is easy", specifically noting the "superb environmental design and sound work".
 As a game, however, it comes up short in a lot of areas" specifically noting the puzzles ruined the tension of the game and that the goals of the game are often unclear with maze-like rooms that make you easily miss your target.
 Phil Hornshaw of GameSpot echoed this statement, stating that "none of the puzzles are especially difficult, it's definitely possible to get stalled here and there as you search for a solution that's not immediately intuitive."
 Hornshaw declared that the game was "at its best when Tasi's personal journey intersects with the supernatural goings-on as it explores the responsibilities of motherhood." while noting "the game delivers the illusion of more agency than it actually offers--there are only a couple of big choices along the way and it's not clear they actually make much difference in terms of how the story unfolds."

 Rick Lane of The Guardian described the game as "an ambitious tale that invokes body horror, cosmic horror, and themes of colonialism, as well as mental-health traumas such as bereavement and loss of sanity" but found the story suffered from thinly drawn out secondary characters, specifically noting that "Tasi's maudlin relationship with Salim is a particular weak point."
 The review concluded that the game's combination of "light puzzle-solving with evading the twitching creatures who lurk in the game's oppressive darkness, and though the puzzles are intelligently constructed (a lengthy sequence set in an abandoned Foreign Legion fortress is a highlight), they lack the elaborate tactility of Frictional's masterful sci-fi horror, Soma."